Jasneekkaur/NorthStar-DBA/README.txt

 - Customer complaint trends
 - NoSQL database design for complex operational data
 - Query optimisation using indexes and explain plans

+## How to Run

+1. Clone or download this repository
+2. Upload CSV files to Google Drive in a folder called NorthStar
+3. Open NorthStar_SQL_R_Analytics.ipynb in Google Colab
+4. Change runtime to R and run all cells in order
+5. Open NorthStar_Python_MongoDB.ipynb in Google Colab
+6. Keep runtime as Python 3 and run all cells in order
+7. For MongoDB sections ensure you have a MongoDB Atlas account and update the connection string with your credentials

+## Module Information

+- Module: Databases and Analytics (DBA)
+- Case Study: NorthStar Urban Mobility and Logistics
+- Tools: R, Python, MongoDB Atlas, Google Colab